You are here

 Health Education Staff

-The Health Education staff at UMD Health Services are here to serve you as health education resource professionals.
+The Health Education staff at UMD Health Services are here to serve you as health education resource professionals and wellness programming specialists.

 Lauretta M. Perry, MLS – Drug and Alcohol Educator

 Lauretta provides one-on-one alcohol and drug consultations with students, and presents on alcohol harm reduction at UMD and in the community.
-Lauretta is the staff advisor of the Alcohol Peer Educators (APE) and is the Chair of the Chemical Health Advisory Committee (CHAC).
+Lauretta is the staff adviser of the Alcohol Peer Educators (APE) and is the Chair of the Chemical Health Advisory Committee (CHAC).
 Lauretta is also the chair for TC3, The Tri-Campus Coalition on College Student Drinking. firstname.lastname@example.org, (218) 726- 7058

 Dori L. Decker, MS – Health Educator & Wellness Coordinator

 Health Education Intern

 The Health Education Department at UMD Health Services appreciates the opportunity to work with student interns.
 Interns have the opportunity to to design, market, implement and evaluate a program or campaign that supports the mission of Health Services.
 We ask that students come prepared with a proposal for the vision of their internship.
 Excellent candidates for this internship are students who are self-starters, creative and can manage a project independently.
-Involvement in our student groups, the Peer Health Educators (PHE), or the Student Health Advisory Committee (SHAC), is also encouraged.
-If you are interested in an internship in Health Education, contact Lauretta Perry at:firstname.lastname@example.org, or Dori Decker at: email@example.com.
+Involvement in our student groups, the Peer Health Educators (PHE), the Student Health Advisory Committee (SHAC), and the Wellness Advocates, is also encouraged.

 Student Health Advisory Committee